Choosing the Right Wheel Size

 Another major consideration in determining the optimal tread width is load distribution or capacity per square inch.
 There are some applications where that measurement is very important.
 For example, the membrane of the cargo hold in an airplane has a critical capacity/square inch threshold.
 Exceeding that threshold may cause the shell to rupture.
 You can increase the load distribution (and reduce the capacity/area) by increasing the tread width of a wheel.
 You can also use double the number of wheels, providing twice as much load distribution.

 Manoeuvrability is also a factor.
-Wheels with narrower tread widths have less surface touching the ground and will therefore be easier to turn.
+Wheel sizes with narrower tread widths have less surface touching the ground and will therefore be easier to turn.

 So, there you have it – a simple guide to specifying the right wheel by finding the perfect balance between diameter and tread width.
 Because, ultimately size does matter.